hongyuanlei/aws-architecture/aws-vpc.md

 You must do the following to enable an Amazon EC2 instance to send and receive traffic from the Internet:
 - Assign a public IP address or EIP address.

-You can scope the route to all destinations not explictly known to the route table(0.0.0.0/0), or you can scope the route to a narrower range of IP addresses, such as the public IP addresses of your company's public endpoint outside of AWS or the EIP addresses of other Amazon EC2 instances outside your Amazon VPC.
+You can scope the route to all destinations not explicitly known to the route table(0.0.0.0/0), or you can scope the route to a narrower range of IP addresses, such as the public IP addresses of your company's public endpoint outside of AWS or the EIP addresses of other Amazon EC2 instances outside your Amazon VPC.

 Here's an example, an Amazon VPC with an address space of 10.0.0.0/16, one subnet with an address range of 10.0.0.0/24, a route table, an attached IGW, and a single Amazon EC2 instance with a private IP address and an EIP address.
 The route table contains two routes: the local route that permits inter-VPC communication and a route that sends all non-local traffic to the IGW (igw-id).
 Note that the Amazon EC2 instance has a public IP address (EIP = 198.51.100.2); this instance can be accessed from the Internet, and traffic may originate and return to this instance.